w3c/web-advertising/admetrics.md

 An element can have multiple `ad` attributes so different triggers could be set for the same element, differentiated via the `triggerKey` parameter whose value is restricted to 2 decimal digits.
 The particular ad whose viewability is to be counted is indicated by the `ad` parameter.
-The `id` parameter should be restricted in entropy, for example to 7 or 8 alphanumeric characters, but have, combined with the domain origin of the top-level context, sufficient granularity to identify a particular advertisement.
+The `id` parameter should be restricted in entropy, for example to 3 alphanumeric characters, but have, combined with the domain origin of the top-level context, sufficient granularity to identify a particular advertisement.
 There can be multiple `domain` parameters so that metrics information can be sent to multiple destinations, which could include the entity ultimately paying for the ad.